gvishal/quikr-app/README.md

 International Institute of Information Technology, Hyderabad

 ####Monetizability
-Quikr can start this as a separate vertical and charge anyone who lists such a price drop an appropriate amount.
+Quikr can start this as a separate vertical and charge anyone who lists such a price drop.

 ####Creativity
+It is a very simple yet effective idea.
 Price drops are way to fun!

 ####Technology Stack
 **MEAN** stack: Mongo, ExpressJs, AngularJs, Node.js

-**Idea Name**: **Quik-Drop**
+###Idea Name: **Quik-Drop**

 #####Introduction
 Quikr is a very good platform to gather visibility for your products, both new and old.
 Retailers can post their ad and “quikly” gain new customers.
 But, selling on quikr involves a lot of manual work for the seller viz, he needs to manage the negotiations for each individual customer.
 Also payment and delivery channels are not clearly defined.